notankith/ContentManagementPortalV1/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## Environment variables for scheduling

+The scheduling API requires the following environment variables set (do NOT commit secrets):

+- `PAGE_ID` – Facebook Page ID used for publishing/scheduling.
+- `PAGE_TOKEN` – Page access token with publish permissions.
+- `IG_REELS` – Set to `true` to enable automatic cross-posting of scheduled items to the connected Instagram Business account (optional).
+When enabled the scheduler will attempt to create unpublished Instagram media containers with the same caption and media URL and set the same scheduled time.

+Note: The Instagram account must be connected to the same Meta App and Page (the Page should have a connected `instagram_business_account`).
+The Graph API permissions and behavior for scheduling Instagram content may vary by API version and account type; check Meta's developer docs and your app permissions if scheduling fails.